Should I Hide My Duck in the Lake?: Abstract

 \section{Abstract}

-Data lakes spend a significant fraction of query execution time on scanning data from remote storage.
-Decoding alone accounts for $46\%$ of runtime when running TPC-H directly on Parquet files.
-To address this bottleneck, we propose a vision for a data processing SmartNIC for the cloud that sits on the network datapath of compute nodes to offload decoding and pushed-down operators, effectively hiding the cost of querying raw files.
-Our experimental estimations with DuckDB suggest that by operating directly on pre-filtered data as delivered by a SmartNIC, significantly smaller CPUs can still match query throughput of traditional setups.
+Data lakes spend a significant fraction of query execution time on fetching and scanning data from remote, disaggregated storage.
+Data decoding alone accounts for $46\%$ of runtime when running TPC-H directly on Parquet files.
+To address this bottleneck, we propose a vision for a data processing SmartNIC for the cloud that sits on the network datapath of compute nodes to offload decoding and pushed-down operators, effectively hiding the cost of parsing raw files.
+Our experimental estimations with DuckDB suggest that by operating directly on pre-filtered data, as delivered by a SmartNIC, we can significantly increase query processing performance and can still match query throughput of traditional setups with smaller, less expensive CPUs.

 \ccsdesc[500]{Computer systems organization~Cloud computing} \ccsdesc[500]{Information systems~Data management systems}

 \keywords{Data Lakes, SmartNICs, Accelerators, Analytical Query Processing}